jkzorz/Metagenomes_Illumina/taxonomy.md

 #subset to representatives from each class
 gtt-subset-GTDB-accessions -i GTDB-Bacteria-domain-GTDB-rep-metadata.tsv --get-only-individuals-for-the-rank class

+#subset to representatives from each order - class didn't make the best tree...
+gtt-subset-GTDB-accessions -i GTDB-Bacteria-domain-GTDB-rep-metadata.tsv --get-only-individuals-for-the-rank order -o order-subset-accessions

 ```

 **Run GToTree with PVC clade MAGs (dereplicated at 90%) and representative GTDB genomes to make tree for novel phylum**